deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 I recommend using the `CaskaydiaCove Nerd Font` font, which can be [downloaded from here](https://www.nerdfonts.com/font-downloads).
 Once you have downloaded and installed the font, you will need to [update your terminal to use it](https://blog.danskingdom.com/Update-your-terminal-prompt-and-font-in-Windows-Terminal-and-VS-Code-and-Visual-Studio/).

+## Development information

+You can find the list of all emojis and their unicode values [on this page](https://www.fileformat.info/info/emoji/list.htm).

 ## 📃 Changelog

 See what's changed in the application over time by viewing [the changelog](Changelog.md).